sjuvekar/System-Design-Case-Studies/studies/dropbox.md

 ### Operations
 1. A user's login goes through load-balancer to one of the metadata servers that performs authentication/session management work and sends a cookie back to user.
 THe cookie, along with usual session-related parameters, also contains internal id of read-write server that all subsequent requests from this user must be directed to corresponding read-write server
 2. File download/upload: A read-write server communicates with distributed FS to retrieve or save corresponding file.
 The server also logs user's interaction and exact changes to Memcached.
-3. THe memcache then stores these changes to NoSQL database.
+3. Memcache then stores these changes to NoSQL database.

 ### Bottlenecks